Skip to main content

 Summary

-The rear lower arm on M3/Y is a structural aluminum arm carrying the coil spring (or air bladder on adaptive suspension), plus the knuckle-to-subframe attachment.
+The rear lower arm on M3/Y is a stamped steel arm carrying the coil spring, plus the knuckle-to-subframe attachment.
 It takes the entire vertical load.
 The bushings on it are the most heavily loaded in the rear suspension and often "go" first after 80–120 thousand km.

 Symptoms / Diagnosis

-• Knock over a bump from the rear — muffled, like "aluminum hitting aluminum."
+• Knock over a bump from the rear — a dull metallic knock.

 • Rocking on rebound (after a bump the rear corner nods longer than it should).